R-1 tank: Background

 Since 1919, the Renault FT had been the only tank of the Romanian armored forces.
 While glorious in its days during World War I, it became obsolete by the 1930s, which had led to Romania searching for ways to improve its tank force.
 A proposal existed in 1926 to build Vickers tanks under license at the Reșița Works, followed by a similar proposal in 1934.
 However, none of the proposals were materialized, the first having been rejected by the army because of the proposed tank being considered inadequate, while the second one was just an idea that isn't known to have been further discussed.

 In July 1935, the Romanians had decided that they needed two types of tanks for their army: a light one for reconnaissance purposes (car de recunoaștere) and a medium one for infantry support (car de însoțire).
 Later that same year, they had decided to hold a contest, inviting different companies from Czechoslovakia, France, Italy, Poland, the United Kingdom and the United States, to see what tanks each country has to offer.
 It was then that they were first shown a description of the AH-IV by the ČKD company, which had first asked the Czechoslovak Ministry of Defense for approval to deliver tanks to Romania in 1933.
-Later, a third heavier tank category was added to the Romanians' acquisition plans, referred to as car de ansamblu (roughly "main tank", literally "assembly tank").
+Later, a third heavier tank category was added to the Romanians' acquisition plans, referred to as car de ansamblu ("main tank" or "universal tank").

 The R-1 had ended up being acquired for the reconnaissance role, while the R-2 and R35 were purchased for infantry support.
-The "assembly" role was to be destined to the ST vz.
+The "universal tank" role was to be destined to the ST vz.
 39 and later the R-3, neither of which were acquired for different reasons.